arxiver/goodreads-api/README.md

 CMP 203 Software Engineering Course`s Project [ Backend repository ]
 ### How to run this appliction in your machine
 ### windows
-run this command in terminal / cmd / etc
+run this commands in terminal / cmd / etc
 ```
 Laravel development local server